takeshape/penny/README.md

 > If you want to test this app without enabling real payments, it's best to set up test payments while you're in
 > Shopify's admin UI.
 > [Follow Shopify's instructions for setting up test payments in your store](https://help.shopify.com/en/manual/payments/shopify-payments/testing-shopify-payments).

+Shopify's support for allowing headless checkout on password protected stores has proven erratic, so it is **not** recommended that you password protect your Shopify store when using Penny.
+Instead you should update your Shopify theme to redirect users to your Penny site and set up a `robots.txt` file to prevent indexing of your Shopify native store.

+The [shopify-headless-theme](https://github.com/instantcommerce/shopify-headless-theme) is an excellent option.

 4. Get your Storefront API keys.